rcky844/knowledge-handbook/Chemistry/Organic Chemistry/Important organic compounds/Detergents.md

 > [!note]
 > - Detergents are essentially salt solutions.
-> - The cation is unimportant in the cleansing action of detergents.
+> - The cation does not affect in the cleansing action of detergents.

 #### Cleansing action
 ##### Problems with water as cleansing medium
-Water is commonly used to clean substances by washing away dirt on clothes or other surfaces.
-However, it has several problems that makes it an ineffective cleansing medium:
+Water is used to clean substances to wash away dirt on clothes or other surfaces, but it is an ineffective cleansing medium:
 1. **High surface tension** (water only)
-   Water has a high surface tension due to its extensive intermolecular hydrogen bonds, causing the water molecules to always hold into a drop.
+   Water has a <span style="color: lightgreen">high surface tension</span> due to its <span style="color: lightgreen">extensive (intermolecular) hydrogen bonds</span>, causing the water molecules to always hold into a drop.
 This slows the wetting of fabric surfaces and inhibits the cleansing process.

-2. **Inability to dissolve and remove grease** (water + oil) When grease would bind to dirt particles on a surface, water cannot remove the grease and dirt.
-This is because grease is insoluble in water.
+2. **Inability to dissolve and remove grease** (water + oil) When grease would bind to dirt particles on a surface, water cannot remove the grease and dirt, as <span style="color: lightgreen">grease is insoluble in water</span>.

 To enhance the cleansing ability of water, detergent acts as two agents:
-- Wetting agent (water only)
+- <span style="color: aqua">Wetting agent</span> (water only)
-- Emulsifying agent (water + oil)
+- <span style="color: aqua">Emulsifying agent</span> (water + oil)

 ##### Wetting property
 Detergents are a <span style="color: skyblue">wetting agent</span> and <span style="color: lightgreen">reduce the surface tension of water</span>, which <u>spreads the water to wet the surface</u>.